nurmians/StructureMapper/README.md

 Or simply download the suitable executable files for your system:

-Binaries:
-ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
+Blast binaries (all operating systems): ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

-The path of the BLAST executable ('bin' folder) can be added to the system path or provided with the DEFAULT_BLASTP param in the config.ini file (see below).
-Only the BLAST database 'pdbaa' is required for running StructureMapper.
-The pdbaa databse contains sequences found in the [PDB](http://www.rcsb.org).
+The path of the BLAST executable folder ('bin') can be added to the system path or provided with the 'DEFAULT_BLASTP' param in the config.ini file (see below).
+Only BLAST database 'pdbaa' is required for running StructureMapper.
+The pdbaa database contains sequences found in the [PDB](http://www.rcsb.org).

+### Downloading the BLAST pdbaa database:

+First, create and enter the folder use wish to use for the database files.

 **Linux:**
 Create a folder and download and extract the file: